rust-lang/rust/doc/rust.md

 any token other than a delimiter or `$`.)

 Macro invocations are looked up by name, and each macro rule is tried in turn;
 the first successful match is transcribed.
-The matching and transcribing processes are closely related, and will be described together:
+The matching and transcription processes are closely related, and will be described together:

 ### Macro By Example

-Everything that does not begin with a `$` is matched and transcirbed literally, including delimiters.
-For parsing reasons, they must be matched, but they are otherwise not special.
+The macro expander matches and transcribes every token that does not begin with a `$` literally, including delimiters.
+For parsing reasons, delimiters must be balanced, but they are otherwise not special.

 In the matcher, `$` _name_ `:` _designator_ matches the nonterminal in the
 Rust syntax named by _designator_.
 Valid designators are `item`, `block`,